asankamadushan/asankamadushan.github.io/_tabs/about.md

 - Develop mobile applications using Objective-C.
 - Develop Web Applications using ASP.NET MVC and SQL Server.
 - Develop and maintain ETL using SSIS.

+---

+# Education

+### Bachelor of Science in Computer Science
+Staffordshire University
+(2007 - 2010)

+### Diploma in Computer Science
+Asia Pacific Institute of Information Technology
+(2007 - 2008)